sirexeclp/pre-trained-models-workshop/README.md

 The KISZ CONDENSOR is a web based tool that can summarize audio files in text form.
 It uses OpenAI Whisper to transcribe the audio and the Huggingface `summary` pipeline with `long-t5` to create a summary.
-The front-end is implemented in HTML5 with bootstrap CSS and jquery.
+The frontend is implemented in HTML5 with bootstrap CSS and jquery.
-The back-end uses fastapi.
+The backend uses fastapi.
-Everything is orchestrated using docker-compose.
+Everything is orchestrated using docker compose.

 All files for this part of the exercise can be found in [condensor](condensor).

-## Step1: Write the back-end
+## Step 1: Write the backend

 Open [app.py](condensor/app.py).
-In this file you will find the `summarize` function, which handles the POST requests made from the front-end.
+In this file you will find the `summarize` function, which handles the POST requests made from the frontend.
 As in the previous exercise, your task is to fill in the missing TODOs.

 ### Step 2: Run some tests